lawilli/dolphin/Readme.md

     * A reasonably modern graphics card (Direct3D 10.0 / OpenGL 3.0).
     * A graphics card that supports Direct3D 11 / OpenGL 4.4 is recommended.

-### Android
-* OS
-    * Android 5.0 (Lollipop) or higher.
-* Processor
-    * An ARM processor with support for 64-bit applications.
-(An Intel x86 processor could also work in theory, but no known x86 devices support 64-bit applications.)
-* Graphics
-    * A graphics processor that supports OpenGL ES 3.0 or higher.
-Performance varies heavily with [driver quality](https://dolphin-emu.org/blog/2013/09/26/dolphin-emulator-and-opengl-drivers-hall-fameshame/).
-    * A graphics processor that supports standard desktop OpenGL features is recommended for best performance.

 Dolphin can only be installed on devices that satisfy the above requirements.
 Attempting to install on an unsupported device will fail and display an error message.